freeCodeCamp/guide/src/pages/sql/sql-delete-statement/index.md

 ## SQL Delete Statement
 ### Introduction

-You use the `DELETE` statement to delete records from the table.
+You use the `DELETE` statement to delete records from a table.

 ### Basic Syntax
 ```sql